 How to Make DIY Foil Shirts with DecoFoil

 Step One – Cut Design from Adhesive

 Start by downloading one of the designs from the supply list above and open it in your cutting machine software.
-Next, you will need to mirror the design in the software.
+Next, just like when working with heat transfer vinyl, you will need to mirror the design in the software.
 This will ensure that your design reads the right way when it is applied to your shirt.
-Place the adhesive onto your cutting mat with the rough side facing up.

-It’s a little difficult to photograph, but I think you can see in the photo above how I just have removed all the excess adhesive from the paper.
-It is important to really make sure you don’t have any little extra bits hanging out along the edges or inside your letters if you want a nice, clean foiled design.
+It’s a little difficult to photograph, but I think you can see in the photo above how I just have removed all the excess adhesive from the paper (this is the DecoFoil Hot Melt Adhesive).

 Step Two – Iron On Adhesive

 Once your design is cut, you are ready to apply the adhesive to the shirt.
-Place it face down on your shirt with the rough side of the adhesive facing down.
-Cover the paper backing with a piece of parchment paper (there is a sheet of parchment included with the hot melt adhesive).
+Place the design on your shirt and cover with a piece of parchment paper.
 With the iron on a medium-high setting and the steam turned off, press for about 30 seconds making sure the entire design is covered.
 After 30 seconds, remove the parchment paper and WAIT.
-This is probably the most crucial part of getting a nice foil application.
+This is probably the most crucial part of getting a nice foil application with the Hot Melt Adhesive.
 You have to wait for the adhesive to completely cool before removing the paper backing.
 I didn’t wait long enough on my purple shirt and parts of the design didn’t foil quite as nicely.

 Once the shirt is cool to the touch, peel off the paper backing, and you should see a shiny adhesive version of the design on your shirt.